Green Blockchain Crypto

 Despite being a useful consensus mechanism, PoW is energy-intensive.
 Also, the complexity of mathematical puzzles keeps on increasing as more nodes join the network.
 Any blockchain that makes use of PoW consensus has a huge carbon footprint.
 This is exactly why the world is moving towards more eco-friendly consensus algorithms like proof-of-stake (PoS).

 In PoS, some random nodes are selected to validate transactions.
 They simply get a small amount of fee in the form of cryptocurrencies for validating the transactions.
-As limited nodes participate in the validation process, the demand for computation power is low, and so does the electricity consumption by the computing devices.
+As limited nodes participate in the validation process, the demand for computation power is low, and so is the electricity consumption by the computing devices.

-5 Most Popular Green Blockchain Platforms/Cryptocurrencies
+5 Most Popular Green Blockchains and Cryptocurrencies

-• Cardano (ADA)
+Cardano (ADA)

 Cardano is a fast blockchain that can process up to 1000 transactions per second.
 According to its founder, the annual power consumption of the Cardano network is 6 GWh, which is extremely low compared to the 110 TWh power consumption by the Bitcoin network.

-• Stellar (XLM)
+Stellar (XLM)

 Stellar is a decentralized protocol and open network that simplifies the process of exchanging cryptocurrencies with fiat money.
 It also acts as a great choice for making cross-border transactions at low prices.